vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 Even through this \[reason, i.e., because they depend on an author\], it cannot be said that the Vedic utterances are faulty \[since the author is reliable\] ||137

-130Bhattacharyya: “Though they may have been recently composed” \(Bhattacharyya 1978, p.
+[^130]: Bhattacharyya: “Though they may have been recently composed” \(Bhattacharyya 1978, p.
 562\).

-131Above \(section 6.1.2, 6.1.2.1 in Kataoka 2004a\) it has been said that suspicion \( *vicikitsā*\) is not enough to infer invalidity, therefore *udvij*- must have a stronger connotation, although in usage the two tend to be synonyms \(see introductory study, section II.4.4, see also the end of section II.2 for a different interpretation\).
+[^131]: Above \(section 6.1.2, 6.1.2.1 in Kataoka 2004a\) it has been said that suspicion \( *vicikitsā*\) is not enough to infer invalidity, therefore *udvij*- must have a stronger connotation, although in usage the two tend to be synonyms \(see introductory study, section II.4.4, see also the end of section II.2 for a different interpretation\).
 Towards the end of NM 6 \(NM, p.
 259\) the Bṛhaspati’s teachings are said to be *udvegakārin *‘causing anxiety’.
 See also introductory study, section II.4.6.1.

-132Bhattacharyya understands this verse as referring to a precise work: “Any and every treatise should not be considered to be an authentic one.
+[^132]: Bhattacharyya understands this verse as referring to a precise work: “Any and every treatise should not be considered to be an authentic one.
 Shall we accept *Kuṭṭinīmatam *\(a book written by Damodara Gupta\) in which advice has been given by a senior prostitute to the junior ones as an authentic one?” \(Bhattacharyya 1978, p.
 562\).

 V. Raghavan interpreted this verse as a mention of the *Kuṭṭanīmata*, and thus as an evidence for dating Jayanta \(Raghavan 1964, p. vi\).

-133About which see *Āgamaḍambara*, act 2, Dezső 2005, p.
+[^133]: About which see *Āgamaḍambara*, act 2, Dezső 2005, p.
 116, also describing this practice; see also introductory study section II.4.7.

 134 *āryā * metre.